-As one of our students was setting up her tripod in an open, yet tight, spot, a photographer walked in front of our student and said, rather curtly, "That's my spot."
+As one of my students was setting up her tripod in an open, yet tight, spot, a photographer walked in front of our student and said, rather curtly, "That's my spot."

-Our student said, "It's an open spot No one is here."
+My student responded, "It's an open spot No one is here."

 The very rude student from the other workshop said, "I was here first, I'm setting up my second tripod."
-(It was a tripod with a second $3,000+ lens.)
+(It was a tripod with a second camera and a $3,000+ lens.)

 I was shocked.
-I said to our student, "Hang in."
+I said to my student, "Hang in."

-I walked around for about two minutes and found a clear spot for our student.
+I walked around for about two minutes and found a clear spot for my student.
 She got wonderful images - as did all of our workshop students.

-As usual, after all our students were set up with "first class" spots, Juan and I set up our tripods in "coach," behind the students, and in some cases next to the students where there was room.
+As usual, after all our students were set up with "first class" spots, I set up my tripod in "coach," behind the students, and in some cases next to the students where there was room.